Search Results for

 }

-With non-blocking approach you must call Dispose manually after you've finished work with playback object.
+manually only after you've finished work with the playback object.